SukkoPera/WheelOfJoy/README.md

 ## Supported Games
 Of course there isn't much software support for this at the moment but Luca/FIRE was kind enough to make [Tron 8 WOJ](https://plus4world.powweb.com/software/Tron_8_WOJ), an hack of Solder's [Tron 6](https://plus4world.powweb.com/software/Tron_6) (which can still be used in order to test the "Solder compatible mode") featuring 8 players that can all be controlled through joysticks connected to a WheelOfJoy.
 This is probably the first 8-player game for the x264 series ever made!

+[Haegar](https://plus4world.powweb.com/members/Haegar) was the first developer to make a new game that supports WheelOfJoy natively: it is called [Bombtank](https://plus4world.powweb.com/software/Bombtank) and it supports up to 12 players!

-Now it's up to the developers to write more party games for the C16/+4 for up to 10 players!
+Now it's up to the developers to write more party games!
+I'd happily send you some free PCBs if you are interested in making one, just ask!

 ## Programming
 The board uses 5 8-to-1 multiplexers, one per direction plus one for the fire button.
 Channel selection happens in parallel on all multiplexers and is done with the 3 high bits of the User Port: